Chuah Guat Eng

 Chuah Guat Eng (蔡月英 (Chhòa Goa̍t-eng); born 1 December 1943), is a Malaysian Peranakan Chinese writer.
 She was Malaysia's first English-language woman novelist.

 Chuah was born in Rembau, Negeri Sembilan, and received her early education at the Methodist Girls' School, Klang and Victoria Institution, Kuala Lumpur.

-She read English Literature at University of Malaya, Kuala Lumpur, and German Literature at Ludwig-Maximilian University, Munich.
+She read English Literature at University of Malaya, Kuala Lumpur, and German Literature at LMU Munich.
 She then received a PhD from National University of Malaysia in 2008 for her thesis "From Conflict to Insight: A Zen-based Reading Procedure for the Analysis of Fiction".